(865) 238-5600

 Fading Fast

 JFG Coffee Company was founded in Morristown, Tennessee in 1882 by James Franklin Goodson as a wholesale operation selling coffee to grocery stores.
 By 1919, JFG began roasting its own beans at its grocery business building in Morristown.
-Five years later, the company moved its roasting operations to Knoxville and added other packaged goods.
-JFG was sold to Reily Foods in 1965 and with the transfer came the responsibility of maintaining two iconic neon signs.
+Five years later, the company moved its roasting operations to Knoxville where it branched out from coffee to other packaged goods.
+JFG was sold to Reily Foods in 1965 and with the transfer of the company came the responsibility of maintaining its two iconic neon signs.

-In 1954, JFG installed it’s second neon sign, which became a landmark on the south side of the Tennessee River, east of the Gay Street Bridge.
-In 2010, the sign had been taken down for restoration and, unfortunately, the existing lease agreement stated that if the sign was taken down the lessor could use the land for other purposes.
+In 1954, JFG installed its second neon sign, which had been a landmark on the south side of the Tennessee River, east of the Gay Street Bridge, since its construction.
+In 2010, the sign had been taken down for restoration and, unfortunately, the existing lease agreement stated that if the sign was taken down the lessor could take the opportunity to use the land for other purposes.
 The lessor exercised that right.
-Due to a public outcry, Reily Foods secured an alternate location for the sign on property owned by the Kerbela Shriners, and the sign was removed and taken to Charlotte, North Carolina, for restoration.
-In the late summer of 2012, the sign returned to its new location.
+Due to a public outcry among citizens stating that the sign was a fixture of South Knoxville, the owner of the sign, Reily Foods, secured an alternate location for the sign on property owned by the Kerbela Shriners and the sign was removed and taken to Charlotte, North Carolina for restoration.
+In the late summer of 2012, the sign returned to its new its new location and the on-switch was “flipped” by a citizen contest winner on Boomsday, September 1, 2012.

-On Oct.
-3, 2023, the sign was dismantled and removed from its perch at the end of the bridge with no advance warning.
-Reily Foods said the lease was terminated with Kerbela Shriners, and it was told to remove the sign.
-Currently, the sign is in storage at the JFG plant off Sutherland Avenue.
+However, on October 3, 2023, the sign was dismantled and removed from its perch at the end of the Gay Street Bridge with no advanced warning.
+Surprising citizens and City of Knoxville representatives, Reily Foods said their lease was terminated with Kerbela Shriners and they were told to remove the sign.
+Currently the sign is in storage at the JFG plant off Sutherland Avenue.
 There are no immediate plans to reinstall the sign, and no current location has been chosen.
 Knox Heritage is currently working with representatives of the City of Knoxville and Reily Foods to identify a new location and return this iconic sign to the Knoxville skyline.
-Knox Heritage also is in conversations with and committed to working with Reily Foods and Allen Sign Company to find potential solutions for restoring the downtown sign.

 The Paul Howard House – 2921 N. Broadway